terrysheng/azure-content-zhtw/articles/cloud-services-nodejs-develop-deploy-express-app.md

   [A web page containing welcome to express.]: ./media/cloud-services-nodejs-develop-deploy-express-app/node28.png
   [The contents of the index.jade file.]: ./media/cloud-services-nodejs-develop-deploy-express-app/getting-started-19.png
   []: http://jade-lang.com
-  [The index.jade file, the last line reads:p Welcome to \#{title} in Azure]: ./media/cloud-services-nodejs-develop-deploy-express-app/node31.png
   [A browser window, the page contains Welcome to Express in Azure]: ./media/cloud-services-nodejs-develop-deploy-express-app/node32.png